Geography of Indiana: Northern Indiana

 The Kankakee River, which winds through northern Indiana, serves somewhat as a demarcating line between suburban northwest Indiana and the rest of the state.
 Before it was drained and developed for agriculture, the Kankakee Marsh was one of the largest freshwater marshes in the country.
 South of the Kankakee is a large area of prairie, the eastern edge of the Grand Prairie that covers Iowa and Illinois.
 The prairie chicken and American bison were common in Indiana's pioneer era, but are now extinct as wild species within the state.

 The South Bend metropolitan area, in north central Indiana, is the center of commerce in the region better known as Michiana.
 Other cities located within the area include Elkhart, Mishawaka, Goshen, and Warsaw.
 Fort Wayne, the state's second largest city, is located in the northeastern part of the state where it serves the state as a transportation hub.
 Other cities located within the area include Huntington and Marion.
 East of Fort Wayne is an area of extremely flat land that, before development, was the westernmost reach of the Great Black Swamp.

 Northeastern Indiana is home to a number of lakes, many of which are kettle lakes, which were caused by the glaciers that covered Indiana thousands of years ago and Glacial Lake Maumee.
 Some of these lakes include Lake James in Pokagon State Park, Lake Maxinkuckee, Lake Wawasee and Lake Tippecanoe.
 Lake Wawasee is the largest natural lake in Indiana, while Lake Tippecanoe is the deepest lake, reaching depths of over 120 ft.
 Both lakes are located in Kosciusko County.
 Chain O' Lakes State Park, located in Noble County, contains 11 lakes, 8 of which are connected by natural channels.

 Michiana

 The center third of this region is known as the Indiana section of Michiana.
 South Bend is the cultural and economic center of the Michiana region.

 Maumee Valley

 The eastern third of this region centers around the Fort Wayne area and the Maumee River basin.

 Central Indiana

 Central Indiana comprises the 33 counties in the middle third of the state.
 However, many Hoosiers, or people living in Indiana, consider central Indiana as the Indianapolis metropolitan area.
-The region's dominant city by far is Indianapolis.
-Other prominent cities include Lafayette, Kokomo, Anderson, Muncie, and Terre Haute.
-Central Indiana is the most populous region of Indiana.
-The primary economic engines of Central Indiana are education and research, agriculture and manufacturing, and as a result, some of the larger cities in the region are dealing with Rust Belt issues similar to Northern Indiana.
-Major universities include Butler University, Purdue University, Indiana University Purdue University Indianapolis, Ball State University, Indiana Wesleyan University, and Indiana State University.
+The region's dominant city is Indianapolis, the state capital and most populous city in Indiana.
+Other prominent cities include Anderson, Kokomo, Lafayette, Muncie, Richmond, and Terre Haute.
+Home to about 3.3 million people, Central Indiana is the most populous of the state's three regions.